-• FREE • VIRTUAL EVENT •REGISTER NOW
+• FREE • VIRTUAL EVENT •

 The R. Matt Dawson Endowed Lecture Series was established to host the finest legal minds and practitioners possible at Baylor Law, providing special learning opportunities for Baylor Law students and stimulating visits by colleagues and experts for Baylor Law faculty members.